 \textbf{Sliced-Wasserstein (SW) distance.} When dealing with one-dimensional distributions, \eqref{eq:def_wasser} admits a closed-form solution, which can be efficiently computed.
-This practical property gave rise to another popular tool called SW.
-Here, the main idea is to consider one-dimensional \emph{linear projections} of two high dimensional measures, then compute the expected $\wassersteinD[p]$ between these one-dimensional representations.
-Formally, for any $\ths \in \sphereD$, $\thss$ denoting the linear form given by $\thss(x) = \ps{\ths}{x}$ for all $x \in \Rd$, SW of order $p \in [1, \infty)$ is defined for any $\mu,\nu \in \mathcal{P}_p(\Rd)$ as:
+This gave rise to another popular tool called SW, which has been successfully used for generative modeling applications \cite{deshpande2018generative,Kolouri_2018_CVPR,csimcsekli2018sliced,wu2017sliced}.
+The main idea is to consider one-dimensional \emph{linear projections} of two high-dimensional measures, then compute the expected $\wassersteinD[p]$ between these representations.
+Formally, the Sliced-Wasserstein distance of order $p \in [1, \infty)$, is defined for any $\mu,\nu \in \mathcal{P}_p(\Rd)$ as